oceanprotocol-archive/dev-ocean/README.md

 ## Contributing

-We use GitHub as a means for maintaining and tracking issues and source code development.
+We use GitHub as a means of maintaining and tracking issues and source code development.

 If you would like to contribute, please fork this repository, do work in a feature branch, and finally open a pull request for maintainers to review your changes.